-Important notice on the COVID-19 / Corona situation - state of April 2022:
+Notice on the pandemic situation - state of 2022:

 Filming in closed interior sets and studios as well as on exterior public grounds is allowed and permits can be applied for at the local authorities.
 All film crews working in public have to follow authority regulations and safety protocols to minimize the infection risks.
 Please find english guidelines for working in Germany here: https://www.location-germany.de/en/Welcome#/